-CANVAS FRAMING
+CANVAS STRETCHING and FRAMING

 We make a distinction between canvas stretching and canvas framing, where canvas stretching only refers to stretching a canvas on a wooden structure.
 When this is done the canvas is ready to hang, without a frame around it.
 This approach is often liked for its simplicity and lightness of style.